ExecutivePro User Guide

 Listing all employees : list

-command, you might realise that the employee list no longer shows all the employees.
+After searching for employees using the find command, you might realise that the employee list no longer shows all the employees.

 In order to get the full list back, simply use the list command, and it will show a list of all employees and